theam/aday-ondemand-loop/docs/guide/content/user_guide/downloading_files.md

 # Downloading Files

 OnDemand Loop allows you to download files from different repositories into the HPC environment.
-After locating a dataset (via DOI, URL, or browsing), you can download specific files into your active project.
+After locating a dataset (via DOI, URL, or browsing), you can download specific files into your selected project.

 ---

 ### How to Download Files

 1. **Select files**
-   On the dataset page, use the checkboxes to select the files you want to download.
+     On the dataset page, use the checkboxes to select one or more files you want to download.
+The **Add Files to Project** button will remain disabled until at least one file is selected.
-2. **Add to project**
+2. **Choose project and add files**
+     To the left of the **Add Files to Project** button, you'll see a **project dropdown**:
+      - It is pre-selected to your **active project**.
+      - You can choose **any existing project** or select **"Create New Project"** directly from the dropdown.

-   When at least one file is selected, the **Add Files to New Project** or **Add Files to Active Project** button becomes enabled.
-Clicking it schedules the selected files for download to a project.
+     Once files are selected, the **Add Files to Project** button becomes enabled.
+Clicking it schedules the selected files for download into the selected project.

-    - The text of the button depends on the presence of an active project in the application.
-    - If no project is active, OnDemand Loop automatically creates a new one everytime files are added.
-    - To make all downloads go to the same specific project, set that project as **active**.
-3. **Track progress**
+3. **Manage your downloads**
-   Monitor download activity in two places:
+     You can monitor download progress in two places:
-    - The **Downloads** tab of the selected project (shows only that project's files)
+      - The **Downloads** tab of the selected project — shows only that project's files.
-    - The **Downloads** page (global view across all projects)
+      - The **Downloads** page — shows all downloads across all your projects.

+!!! tip "Want all files to go to the same project?"

+    Use the project dropdown to pick or create a specific project before adding files.
+    Setting a project as **active** is still useful for convenience, but no longer required for downloading.

 !!! warning